Outdoor Fun

 Visitors can walk the brick-paved streets and look up a the Victorian architecture of the National Historic Landmark District.
 It is another must for your three Itinerary for Galveston, Texas.

 It offers boutique shopping like Hendley Market at 2010 Strand St. for vintage and funky finds.
-Visitors will also find art galleries, clothing boutiques, home decor stores along with dining.
+Visitors will also find art galleries, clothing boutiques, home decor stores and dining.

 For the Welcome to Galveston mural, visitors should walk to the Saengerfest Park along with the giant chess pieces.
-The Strand features the hand-painted turtles, decorated by local artists along the way.
-Each turtle is to rise awareness for Texas own, Kemp’s Ridley sea turtles.
-After Hurricane Ike damaged trees sculptors shaped the trunks into tree sculptures across Galveston as well.
+The Strand features hand-painted turtles decorated by local artists along the way.
+Each turtle is to raise awareness for Texas’s own Kemp’s Ridley sea turtles.
+After Hurricane Ike damaged trees, sculptors shaped the trunks into tree sculptures across Galveston as well.

 Elissa